Corsicana Lemonade

 Corsicana Lemonade is the sixth full-length studio album by Austin, Texas-based band White Denim.
 The album was released on October 29, 2013, by Downtown Records.

 History

 "Pretty Green" was the first song released as a single from the album.
 It was released on September 21, 2013, alongside the announcement of the album.
-Though the single has not charted on any chart to date, Billboard has reported that the single is close to charting on the Billboard Alternative Songs chart and also the Triple A airplay charts as well.
+Though the single has not charted on any chart to date, Billboard has reported in 2013 that the single was close to charting on the Billboard Alternative Songs chart and also the Triple A airplay charts as well.

 Commercial performance

 The album debuted at number four on the Billboard Heatseekers Albums chart.
 The album sold more than 3,000 copies in its first week.
 The album also charted at #147 on Billboard 200 and remains the only album released by the band to chart.